 The Apple Watch, released in 2015, was the first Apple innovation to be released after the death of Steve Jobs.
 It was designed to augment the iPhone, not to replace smartphones, which, it should be noted, Apple is still very much in the business of selling.
 Apple’s modus operandi has always been to make products that sync seamlessly with its other products.

-The Apple Watch was meant to provide the functionality of the smartphone without requiring the wearer’s full attention.
+The Apple Watch was meant to provide the smartphone’s functionality without requiring the wearer’s full attention.
 Whereas smartphones have infested every aspect of our lives, the Apple Watch allows connectivity without obsessive devotion.
 Ideally, the wearer doesn’t think about the watch constantly the way so many smartphone owners think about their phones.

-Perhaps because previous generations had been conditioned to wear a piece of technology around their wrist, the smartwatch has gained a following easier than some other wearable tech.
-This is not to say that smartwatches are widely popular.
-They’re still a niche item, but their popularity is growing.
+Perhaps because previous generations had been conditioned to wear a piece of technology around their wrist, the smartwatch has gained a following easier than other wearable tech and their popularity is growing.
 It helps that an increasingly health-conscious populace has embraced the health tracking features that many watches include.

 Wearable tech is almost certainly the future of technology, which would make the original wristwatch a kind of evolutionary precursor for the coming revolution.
 On the other hand, the culture at large has been slow to embrace wearable tech, and sometimes flat out hostile toward it (we’re looking at you Google Glass).
 The future may still be many years off.

 The next stage for smartwatches is most certainly tied up in the development of increasingly sophisticated health trackers.
-Watches have already been developed that can offer heart readings as accurate as you might get at the hospital.
+There are already smartwatches that can offer heart readings as accurate as you get from a traditional wrist cuff monitor.
 From there, it doesn’t seem like too much of a stretch to imagine health trackers that can accurately measure all bodily activities and even detect diseases.
 (Can the Star Trek tricorder be that far off?)

 This raises the question, if our wearable tech is that advanced, will anyone even care if it tells time.
 When does a watch become so sophisticated that it stops being a watch?
 And in a world where such technological advances are inevitable, will the simple un-smart watch still have a place?